magronp/spectrogram-inversion/README.md

 - `test_simple.py` runs all algorithms on a single noisy mixture and displays the SDR over iterations.

 - `validation.py` performs a grid search over the consistency weights on the validation subset.
 Then, it determines the optimal consistency weight and number of iterations for all algorithms.
-This script also plots the validation results, and reproduce Fig. 1 (a)-(d) from the paper.
+This script also plots the validation results, and reproduces Fig. 1 (a)-(d) from the paper.

 - `testing.py` runs the algorithms on the test subset and displays the results corresponding to Table.
 2 in the paper.